-In the following sections, we will describe how CaCTUs meets the privacy goals described in Section 2 by providing the following three security properties: (1) confidentiality: stored videos and live video streams cannot be viewed by unauthorized parties, (2) complete mediation: the user fully controls access to their data by others, and (3) deletion: deleted videos are not recoverable, even in cases of coercion.
+unauthorized parties, (2) complete mediation: the user fully controls access to their data by others, and (3) deletion: deleted videos are not recoverable, even in cases of coercion.
 Each subsection motivates the privacy goals before providing technical details of the feature.
-We refer to Appendix A for the notation used in our cryptographic constructions and algorithms, to Appendix D for the details of the protocols, and to Appendix F for the storyboard of the CaCTUs's smartphone application.
-For clarity, we consider only a single camera, though our approach readily generalizes to multicamera systems by applying the described protocols to each camera individually.
+We refer to Appendix A for the notation used in our cryptographic constructions and algorithms and to Appendix D for the storyboard of the CaCTUs's smartphone application.
+For clarity, we consider only a single camera, though our approach readily generalizes to multi-camera systems by applying the described protocols to each camera individually.

-Figure 2 shows an overview and state diagram of CaCTUs.
+Figure 2 shows an overview and state diagram of CaCTUS.
 The camera locally encrypts recorded video frames before uploading them to cloud storage.
 The smartphone application performs the reverse operations: it downloads the frames, decrypts them locally, and plays the video.
 Regular key rotation and secure key management allow the system to support secure streaming, delegation, deletion, recovery, and reset.